odysseyindia/odyssey-tours/content/english/tim/itineraries/colonial-bengal/_index.md

-          Next is the Karmatuly area, where they make the huge effigies used in Kolkata’s most famous festival, Durga Puja.
-To the North of the centre you visit the exquisite, richly decorated Jain Temple before continuing to College Street book market, with its hundreds of bookstalls, and finally enjoy a coffee at the famous Indian Coffee House - still a gathering place for the city’s intellectuals.
+          Next is the Karmatuly area, where they make the huge effigies used in Kolkata's most famous festival, Durga Puja.
+To the North of the centre you visit the exquisite, richly decorated Jain Temple before continuing to College Street book market, with its hundreds of bookstalls, and finally enjoy a coffee at the famous Indian Coffee House - still a gathering place for the city's intellectuals.

           The afternoon is at leisure to enjoy the hotel or explore on your own.